SuB1X-Coin/documentation/guides/wallet_upgrade.md

 You might need to wait around 20 minutes before the masternode reports `Masternode successfully started`.
 After this, check the masternode on [sub1x.mn.zone](http://sub1x.mn.zone).
 If the node is listed with `a few sec` in the `Active Time` column, check the status of the masternode again and ensure you get `"message" : "Masternode successfully started"`.
 You might also need to stop and start the masternode wallet again to activate it.

+If the port of your masternode is colored RED on [sub1x.mn.zone](http://sub1x.mn.zone), your wallet or firewall is not configured correctly.
+You should NOT have `listen=0` in your wallet config file and the firewall of the Operating System and cloud provider(e.g. Amazon Web Services) is allowing the p2p port (5721/TCP) from any address.

 Thank you for upgrading and helping this chain move forward :rocket: